vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Execution of binary from Relative location than Absolute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If we figure out that a suid binary is running with relative locations (for example let's say backjob is running "id" and "scp /tmp/special ron@ton.home")(figured out by running strings on the binary).
-The problem with this is, that it’s trying to execute a file/script/program on a RELATIVE location (opposed to an ABSOLUTE location like /sbin would be).
+The problem with this is, that it’s trying to execute a file/ script/ program on a RELATIVE location (opposed to an ABSOLUTE location like /sbin would be).
 And we will now exploit this to become root.

 Something like this: